Ross65536/adc-middleware/README.md

 The middleware needs to synchronize with the backend periodically.
 No automatic synchronization is performed so you must invoke synchronization when data in the resource server changes, namely when: a repertoire or rearrangement ir added, deleted or updated (study, repertoire_id and rearrangement_id fields).

-To synchronize you can make the following request:
+To synchronize you can make the following request to the `/airr/v1/synchronize` endpoint using the password as Bearer token:

 ```shell script
 curl --location --request POST "$MIDDLEWARE_HOST/airr/v1/synchronize" --header "Authorization: Bearer $THE_PASSWORD"